Reinforcement Learning for Infinite-Dimensional Systems: Introduction

-The major technical tool developed in the work to address the curse of dimensionality is the moment kernel transform, which is inspired by the method of moments.
-This method was developed by the Russian mathematician P. L. Chebyshev in 1887 to prove the law of large numbers and central limit theorem \citep{Mackey80}.
-Since then, the method has been extensively studied under different settings, notably, the Hausdorff, Hausdorff, and Stieltjes moment problems \citep{Hamburger20,Hamburger20_2,Hamburger21,Hausdorff23,Stieltjes93}.
-The most general formulation in modern terminologies was proposed by the Japanese mathematician Kōsaku Yosida \citep{Yosida80}.
-Recently, the method of moments was introduced to control theory for establishing dual representations of ensemble systems \citep{Narayanan2024} and machine learning-aided medical decision making as a feature engineering technique \citep{Yu2023}.
-These two works, together with Yosida's formulation of the moment problem, lay the foundation for the development of the moment kernel transform.
+The major technical tool developed in this work to overcome the curse of dimensionality is the moment kernel transform, which is inspired by the method of moments.
+This method was developed by the Russian mathematician P. L. Chebyshev in 1887 to prove the law of large numbers and the central limit theorem \citep{Mackey80}.
+Since then, the method has been extensively studied under different settings, notably the Hausdorff, Hamburger, and Stieltjes moment problems \citep{Hamburger20,Hamburger20_2,Hamburger21,Hausdorff23,Stieltjes93}.
+The most general formulation in modern terms was proposed by the Japanese mathematician Kōsaku Yosida \citep{Yosida80}.
+Recently, the method of moments was introduced to control theory for establishing dual representations of ensemble systems \citep{Narayanan2024,Li_SICON25} and in machine learning-aided medical decision making as a feature engineering technique \citep{Yu2023}.
+These prior works lay the foundation for the development of the moment kernel transform in this work.